EFR Connect Mobile App

 EFR Connect mobile app is under constant development with new demos and developer-focused features introduced over time, which will be added to this document.

 This version of the document refers to the version 2.0.3 for both iOS and Android app.
-Because the apps have the same UI for most features, this document uses screen shots mostly from the Android app.
+Because the apps have the same UI for most features, this document uses screen shots from the Android app.
 For a UI feature that affects how the user interacts with the app, screen shots from both apps will be shown and an explanation will be provided for each separately.

 Demo view shows a selection of demos that used for quick testing and demonstration of some of the sample apps in the Silicon Labs Bluetooth SDK.